huggingface/community-events/whisper-fine-tuning-event/README.md

 fine-tuning.
 These checkpoints achieve comparable performance to the large checkpoint with very little fine-tuning, but can be trained much faster (and hence for much longer!).
 <!--- TODO: SG - review this after lambda testing --->

+When using the training scripts, removing casing is enabled by passing the flag `--do_lower_case`.
+Remove punctuation is achieved by passing the flag `--do_remove_punctuation`.
+The punctuation characters removed are defined in TODO.
+Normalisation is only applied during evaluation by setting the flag `--do_normalize_eval_only`.

+Similarly, in the notebooks, removing casing is enabled by setting the variable `do_lower_case = True` and punctuation by `do_remove_punctuation = True`.
+Normalisation is only applied during evaluation by setting the variable `do_normalize_eval_only=True`.

 ## Evaluation